mattjackson89/mlops-demo/README.md

 We can now check the model deployed and make another prediction.

 ```
+# Check v2 was successfully deployed
 curl -X GET localhost:80/deployed_version/

+# Make another prediction
 curl -X POST -F "image=@raw-data/images/2176417.png" localhost:80/predict/
 ```

 ## Next Steps
 There are tonnes of things to do!
 In reality this repo is a reflection of a few different ideas so would likely be split and deployed seperatly.
-Some ideas to take forward include;
+Some things to take forward include;

-* Model monitoring is absent from this demo but it is important to track; this could be model metrics e.g. how certain predictions are or even feedback from the user if appropriate.
+* Model monitoring - it is absent from this demo but it is important to track; this could be model metrics e.g. how certain predictions are or even feedback from the user if appropriate.
 Monitoring allows us to react to changes in data/model performance and alert that retraining may be required
+* API error handling (any)
 * Model code is duplicated across training and deployment, packaging or including into the model pipeline is important for consistency
+* Utilise MLFlow model registry rather than the how cooked local version here
 * CI/CD is important for ease and consistency of deplying production systems, given time I would like to
     * Add pre-commit hooks to ensure things like linting (e.g. Flake/Black) and security are consistently (e.g. Bandit) dealt with before any commits are made
     * GitHub actions (or alternative) could help deploy the API, ensuring any checks and tests are complete before making a release